iapyeh/chrowler/docs/index.rst

         Were you looking for version |last_stable| documentation?

-Pelican is a static site generator, written in Python_.
+Chrowler is a web spider, written in Python_ and Javascript_.
 Highlights include:

-* Write your content directly with your editor of choice in reStructuredText_ or Markdown_ formats
-* Includes a simple CLI tool to (re)generate your site
+* Easy installation.
+* Scalable.
-* Easy to interface with distributed version control systems and web hooks
+* Extensible with client-side add-ons and service-side plugins.
-* Completely static output is easy to host anywhere

 Ready to get started?
 Check out the :doc:`Quickstart<quickstart>` guide.